-A good step in starting the whole process is to take everything out and put like things together.
+A good step in starting the whole process is to take everything out and put alike things together.

-# If you need tips to keep your car clean naturally read these car cleaning hacks.
+# If you need tips to keep your car clean, read these car cleaning hacks.

 ✅Here are few things to help you get your garage in order.